aws/karpenter-provider-aws/designs/aws/aws-launch-templates-v2.md

 *Pros*
 * Fastest path forward - we let users define which parameters are most important to them and let them unblock themselves with a PR if it should be beneficial to others.
 * Consider this as an example - EC2 has only added new fields twice in the last two years.
 Once for nitro enclaves, and the other for network index cards.
 Both of these aren't what we call a common use case, and even so it's not a lot to maintain.
 Network cards don't even apply to Karpenter (we tell customers to let the CNI configure network interfaces).
-  * Once we overcome the initial hump of missing fields, we shouldn't have frequent new things that are needed for a base case.
+  * Once we overcome the initial hump of missing fields, we shouldn't frequently encounter new fields that are needed for a base case.

 *Cons*
 * The Provider API starts to have too many configuration knobs and becomes difficult to document and use.
 * Difficult messaging for users - how do we define what is and isn't supported on the provisioner?
 Forcing a user to define an entire launch template as an alternative is a lot of friction.
+* Validating the provisionerSpec will become complex.
+Consider these examples -
+  * If a user specifies `provider.ImageId`, they'd necessarily also need to provide `provider.UserData` because Karpenter cannot guess how to bootstrap a worker node using an unknown AMI.
+  * If a user specifies both `provisionerSpec.kubeletConfiguration.clusterDNS` and `provider.UserData`, we'd have to fail the provisioner update because we can't honor the former unless we have complete control over the latter.

 **Approach 2 - Accept partial launch templates and fill in the rest.**